tonyguolei/projet_dac/README.md

 # SelfStarter

-An other crowdfunding project, by Ensimag's students.
+Another crowdfunding project, by Ensimag's students.

 Have a look to our quick reminder at the bottom of this file !

 ![Selfstarter logo](https://raw.githubusercontent.com/tonyguolei/projet_dac/master/web/src/main/webapp/img/logo.png)

 ## Setup